ShubhamThakur025/TaskManager-CLI/src/main/scala/taskmanager/README.md

     - <u>Exit:</u> Pressing any other key would close the application.
     - Here, we need to maintain a data structure to note the registered users.
 Since we're not utilizing any database, the data won't be persisting.
 We can add a set of dummy users in the data structure while the program initializes just to populate it.
 A good choice would probably be a **HashMap(userId -> username)**.
 Now, how'd we track the users who've logged in?
 There are two major options: We can put a flag in the model itself: isLogin: Boolean.
 We can update it or A separate data structure to list logged-in users.
 The first approach feels a bit optimal.
 This is because checking isLogin is far more efficient than dedicating a separate data structure for listing.
 However, this statement betrays us the second we realize that this approach violates the functional paradigm.
 Therefore, we'll be following the second approach i.e. Maintaining a data structure.
 We shall be creating a LoginManager to maintain a global state of logged-in users.

+2. #### Task Management:
+   The User would be presented with choices to either create a task, mark tasks done, mark tasks pending or delete them.
 ### Repositories
 Contain the core storage and CRUD operations.